-- seeking to have a representative on Southern State's board of directors (other than one Patriot representative) or having a representative serve as Southern States officer, agent or employee; - taking any action that would cause Southern States to become a subsidiary of such investor; - owning, controlling or holding the power to vote securities that represent 25% or more of any class of Southern States' voting securities; - proposing a director or directors in opposition to a nominee or slate of nominees proposed by Southern States' management or board of directors; - soliciting proxies with respect to any Southern States shareholder matter; - entering into an agreement with Southern States that would substantially limit the discretion of Southern States' management; - · disposing or threatening to dispose of Southern States stock as a condition to induce specific action or non-action by Southern States; and - entering into a banking or nonbanking transaction with Southern States, except for deposit accounts held by Southern States, provided the aggregate value of such deposits do not exceed \$500,000.
+- seeking to have a representative on Southern State's board of directors (other than one Patriot representative) or having a representative serve as Southern States officer, agent or employee; - taking any action that would cause Southern States to become a subsidiary of such investor; - owning, controlling or holding the power to vote securities that represent 25% or more of any class of Southern States' voting securities; - proposing a director or directors in opposition to a nominee or slate of nominees proposed by Southern States' management or board of directors; - soliciting proxies with respect to any Southern States shareholder matter; - entering into an agreement with Southern States that would substantially limit the discretion of Southern States' management; - disposing or threatening to dispose of Southern States stock as a condition to induce specific action or non-action by Southern States; and - entering into a banking or nonbanking transaction with Southern States, except for deposit accounts held by Southern States, provided the aggregate value of such deposits do not exceed \$500,000.

-Anti-takeover Effect of Governing Documents and Applicable Law

-Certain provisions of our amended and restated certificate of incorporation and amended and restated bylaws could have the effect of delaying or deferring the removal of incumbent directors or delaying, deferring or discouraging another party from acquiring control of us, even if such removal or acquisition would be viewed by our stockholders to be in their best interests.
+Anti-takeover Effect of Governing Documents and Applicable Law or discouraging another party from acquiring control of us, even if such removal or acquisition would be viewed by our stockholders to be in their best interests.
 These provisions, summarized below, are intended to encourage persons seeking to acquire control of us to first negotiate with our board of directors.
 These provisions may also serve to discourage hostile takeover practices and inadequate takeover bids.
 We believe that these provisions are beneficial because the negotiation they encourage could result in improved terms of any unsolicited proposal.